 Testing, Inspection, and Certification

 INNOQ is a member of the International Standards Organization (ISO) and can issue ISO 9001 certificates.
-INNOQ is judicially and administratively an autonomous body that has been operating under the Ministry of Industry and Trade since 2000, and acts as the recognized central body responsible for defining and implementing quality policy and for coordinating all standardization and quality activities at national level.
+INNOQ is judicially and administratively an autonomous body that has been operating under the Ministry of Industry and Trade since 2000.
+INNOQ acts as the recognized central body responsible for defining and implementing quality policy and for coordinating all standardization and quality activities at the national level.
 INNOQ will accept foreign laboratory tests if they comply with Mozambican standards.

 Publication of Technical Regulations

 The Boletim da República is the national gazette for the publication and dissemination of laws, provisions, and other acts of publication.
-Draft bills are usually made available for public comments through the business associations or relevant sectors or in public meetings.
-Changes to laws and regulations are published in the National Gazette.
-Public comments are usually limited to input from a few private sector organizations, such as CTA.
-There have been complaints of short comment periods and that comments are not properly reflected in the National Gazette.
+Draft bills are usually made available for public comments through the business associations, relevant sectors, or in public meetings.
+Changes to laws and regulations are published in the national gazette.
+Public comments are usually limited to input from a few private sector organizations, such as the Confederação das Associações Económicas de Moçambique (CTA), a non-governmental, non-partisan economic organization whose mission is to contribute to the economic and social development of Mozambique.
+There have been complaints about short comment periods and that comments are not properly reflected in the national gazette.
 The government is considering a law that would make public consultation on future legislation mandatory.

 Contact Information